rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

 "Make a directory called "ssl" and make three directories inside called ssl.key, ssl.crt, and ssl.csr."

 Just a note ahead of time: Storing the certificate signing request (CSR) file in the tree is not necessary, but it simplifies some things.
-If you ever need to re-issue the certificate from a different provider, it is a good idea to have a stored copy of the CSR file.
+If you ever need to re-issue the certificate from a different provider, having a stored copy of the CSR is a good idea.
 The question becomes where can you store it so that you will remember, and storing it within the tree of your website is logical.

 Assuming that you have named your key, csr, and crt (certificate) files with the name of your site, and that you have them stored in _/root_, you will copy them up to their locations: